 In the Central African Republic (CAR), agriculture is practiced by more than 80% of the rural, urban and peri-urban population.
 Within this agriculture, market gardening occupies an important place 23% (FAOSTAT, 2016) in the Central African economy.
 Market gardening in general, and tomatoes in particular, remain a major concern because of their important contribution to food security and the increase in producers' income, especially in family farming.
 Despite the cultivation of tomato, cucumber, eggplant, cabbage, amaranth, okra, carrot, spinach, tomato is part of the most important crop from the economic and nutritional point of view (FAOSTAT, 2016).

-The tomato is the most cultivated vegetable species in Africa and in other countries of the world.
+Tomato is the most cultivated vegetable species in Africa and in other countries of the world.
 It is the leading vegetable worldwide, ahead of watermelon and cabbage, but behind potato and sweet potato (FAO, 2009).
 In some Central African countries, such as Cameroon, Chad and CAR, tomatoes and vegetables have a prominent place and are more cultivated because they have a relatively short ripening cycle (Baska Toussia and Puscasu, 2010) and tomatoes are used in many traditional dishes.

-Despite its importance, tomato is subject to several attacks of diseases due to fungi (cryptogamic diseases) on the foliage which make the cultivation of tomato very difficult in the wet season and it is recommended to cultivate it mainly in the dry season.
+Despite its importance, tomato is subject to several attacks of diseases due to fungi (cryptogamic diseases) on the foliage which make the cultivation very difficult in wet season and it is recommended to cultivate it mainly in the dry season.
 It requires a relatively cool and dry climate to provide an abundant and quality harvest.
 However, the plant has adapted to a wide range of climatic conditions, from temperate to hot and humid tropical climates (Courchinoux, 2008).
 One of the difficulties of tomato production is the decline in land productivity in most African countries, which is the result of population pressure that is growing faster than in other regions (FAO, 2000).

 To alleviate this problem of declining yields in African regions and more particularly in CAR, organic matter is recognized as the main factor in agrosystems because it creates a favorable environment for plant production through its impact on the physical (maintaining structure), chemical (building up reserves of nutrients available to plants) and biological (building up reserves of energy elements for the soil fauna and microflora) parameters of the soil (Traoré, 2012).
-Numerous studies have shown the negative effect of long-term mineral fertilizers on soil fertility, particularly through their acidifying effect on the soil (Sedogo, 1993, Bado et al., 1997; Bonzi, 2002).
+Numerous studies have shown the negative effect of long-term mineral fertilizers on soil fertility, particularly through their acidifying effect on the soil (Sedogo, 1993; Bado et al., 1997; Bonzi, 2002).
 This approach can be carried out through the use of organic fertilizers, several works have shown the beneficial effect of organic matter on the physicochemical and biological properties of the soil, and consequently on crop yields (Kitabala et al., 2016).

-Studies conducted in natural environments have shown that the addition of organic amendments to poor and acidic soils can provide the nutrients necessary for the feeding, growth and production of crop plants (Useni et al., 2012; Kassongo et al., 2013).
+Studies conducted in natural environments have shown that the addition of organic amendments to poor and acidic soils can provide the nutrients necessary for the feeding, growth and production of crop plants (Useni et al., 2012; Kasongo et al., 2013).
 One of the causes of this low yield is the poverty of soils in organic and mineral matter and the intensification of production (Lompo et al., 2009).
 Given the importance of organic matter in crop production and the high price of synthetic fertilizers, which makes them inaccessible to the majority of market gardeners on the one hand, and on the other hand, population growth that results in a high demand for food.

 It is in this context that the present study aims to evaluate the effect of organic and NPK fertilizers on the production of tomato crops grown in Bangui.